Key Facts:

 Who Is at Risk?

-Many different factors can increase a person’s risk of developing deep vein thrombosis and pulmonary embolism.
+Many different factors can increase your risk of developing deep vein thrombosis and pulmonary embolism.

-• Prior History: Around 33% of people affected by a deep vein thrombosis or pulmonary embolism will experience another within 10 years.
+- Prior History: Around 33% of people affected by a deep vein thrombosis or pulmonary embolism will experience another clot or blockage within 10 years.

-• Family History: Although less common than other causes of excess blood clotting, some people have an inherited genetic condition that affects the normal clotting processes in the blood.
+- Family History: While genetic causes of blood clots are less common than acquired ones, some people have an inherited genetic condition that affects the normal clotting processes in the blood.
+There are also inherited conditions that impact blood thickness, which can lead to increased clotting.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.